cersonsky-lab/website/index.md

   </style>

 <!-- This code displays the news bulletin itself:
-* To add posts to the news bulletin, add a new section in the internal/newsposts.json file
+* To add posts to the news bulletin, add a new section to the top of internal/newsposts.json file
 * To add an image to the post, add your image to assests/news and link it appropriately in the newspost.json section
 * The posts in the .json file are loaded top to bottom, so the top post will be loaded at the top (i.e. most recent post)-->